neurostuff/meta-analysis-book/_sources/tutorials.md

 Since Dr. Lytical is replicating a manually curated {term}`meta-analysis`, she selected the "PRISMA Workflow".
 [PRISMA](http://prisma-statement.org/), or Preferred Reporting Items for Systematic Reviews and Meta-Analyses, is a set of guidelines for conducting systematic reviews and meta-analyses.
-While PRISMA encompasses the entire {term}`project` workflow, Dr. Lytical has the most agency on how strictly she will abide to the guidelines during the curation process.
+While PRISMA encompasses the entire {term}`project` workflow, Dr. Lytical has the most agency on how strictly she will abide to the guidelines during the search and curation process.
+Other components of PRISMA are handled by Neurosynth Compose.

 ```{figure} ./figures/empty_curation_board.png
 ---